 Abstract: Context specific language or jargon helps, by definition, to efficiently and precisely transfer information.
 However, due to its complex nature, jargon might also be a tool to obfuscate information.
 This paper studies whether jargon is used in verbal firm disclosures to obfuscate or to efficiently transfer information.
 We observe that, within the Q&A of earnings conference calls, managers use less jargon in responses to tougher questions, and in calls after a quarter of bad success.
 Moreover, markets interpret the lack of precise information as a bad signal: we find lower cumulative abnormal returns and a higher implied volatility following earnings calls where managers use less jargon.
 These results support the argument that an excessive use of non-factual language is perceived as blathering that retards the reduction of information asymmetries.

-Here you can find more details about my teaching assistances.
+Here you can find more details about my teachings.

 You can find the soloutions' notebook here.